Navigate This Post

 Beer-Braised Carnitas Recipe Highlights

-- RICH & FLAVORFUL.
+SO RICH & FLAVORFUL.
 This recipe yields succulent, fall-apart tender pulled pork shoulder perfumed with garlic, warm spice, citrus, & earthy beer.
-No dry & bland pork carnitas tacos here!
+No dry or bland pork carnitas tacos here! 🙅🏻♀️

-- EASY.
+EASY.
 Braised carnitas are a completely hands-off one-pot wonder made with 10 simple ingredients.
-Gently simmer on the stovetop, in the oven, or easily adapt this recipe to your slow cooker or Instant Pot!
+Gently simmer on the stovetop, in the oven, or easily adapt this recipe for your slow cooker or Instant Pot!
+It’s always perfect!

-- VERSATILE.
+VERSATILE.
 Use beer braised carnitas in an endless number of ways (for tacos, burritos, nachos, etc!).
-Large batches are great for meal prep or entertaining & leave you with plenty of freezer-friendly leftovers!
+The large batch is great for meal prep or entertaining, leaving you with plenty of freezer-friendly leftovers! 😋

 I have a feeling you’re going to be just as obsessed as we are! ♡ Read on to learn more about how to make Beer Braised Carnitas, or jump straight to the recipe & get cooking!